Education

 More information: Erasmus Summer Programme Courses – Erasmus Summer Programme (ESP)

-ESP81 - Microbiome Data Analysis
+ESP81 - Microbiome Data Analysis in Population-based Studies

-ESP81 – Microbiome Data Analysis
+ESP81 –Microbiome Data Analysis in Population-based Studies

 This course explores the expanding link between the human gut microbiome and health outcomes, highlighting the role of microbial communities in physiology and disease processes.
 Participants will learn to analyze microbiome data, including quality control, diversity assessment, clustering, and association analysis, using real datasets.